1994 NCAA Division I-A football season: Other notes

-After being played for the first two years at Legion Field in Birmingham, Alabama, the SEC Championship Game moved to its now-permanent home in Atlanta's Georgia Dome.
-Meanwhile, in Jacksonville, the demolition and reconstruction of Gator Bowl Stadium that coincided with the Jacksonville Jaguars' entry into the NFL for 1995 forced the Gator Bowl to move to Ben Hill Griffin Stadium in Gainesville for its 1994 playing.
+After being played for the first two years at Legion Field in Birmingham, Alabama, the SEC Championship Game moved to its now-permanent home in Atlanta - first at the Georgia Dome, then at Mercedes-Benz Stadium.
+Meanwhile, in Jacksonville, the demolition and reconstruction of Gator Bowl Stadium that coincided with the Jacksonville Jaguars' entry into the NFL for 1995 forced the Gator Bowl to move to Ben Hill Griffin Stadium in Gainesville for its 1994 season edition.
 The game returned to Jacksonville in the newly built Jacksonville Municipal Stadium the following year.
 Also, John Hancock Insurance's deal for naming rights to the Sun Bowl expired and the game reverted to its former name.

 Although Nebraska, Penn State and Alabama were still ranked in the Top 10, many of college football's legendary teams finished the regular season with their lowest rankings in years.
 Ohio State finished the season ranked 14th in the AP poll while Michigan was No. 20 and USC No. 21.
 Notre Dame, which started the season ranked fourth, finished the season unranked as did preseason No. 16 Oklahoma.